cpm-cmake/CPM.cmake/README.md

 # Setup-free CMake dependency management

 CPM is a CMake script that adds dependency management capabilities to CMake.
-It's built as a wrapper around CMake's [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) module that adds version control and a simple API.
+It's built as a wrapper around CMake's [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) module that adds version control, caching and a simple API.

 ## Manage everything

-Anything can be added as a version-controlled dependency though CPM, no packaging required.
+Any downloadable project or resource can be added as a version-controlled dependency though CPM, it is not necessary to modify or package anything.
-Projects using CMake are automatically configured and their targets can be used immediately.
+Projects using modern CMake are automatically configured and their targets can be used immediately.
-For everything else, a target can be created manually (see below).
+For everything else, the targets can be created manually after the dependency has been downloaded (see the [snippets](#snippets) below for examples).

 ## Usage